Sbussiso/secretML/README.md

 # SecretML Overview
 SecretML is a machine learning algorithm crafted to identify confidential data within sentences and documents.
-It meticulously scans for traces of potential secrecy, highlighting information that can be exploited, such as Social Security numbers, credit card details, phone numbers, emails, and phrases indicative of sensitive data.
+It meticulously scans for traces of potential secrecy, highlighting information that can be exploited, such as Social Security numbers, credit card details, phone numbers, emails, and phrases indicative of a confidential nature.

 # Technologies
 Primary Language: Python